HectorRguez/Ads/README.md

 - [**WildChat** filtered dataset with ads](https://huggingface.co/datasets/HectorRguez/wildchat-1k-filtered-ads): Subset of the filtered dataset, generated with the `\insert_native_ad` endpoint.
     - 8 samples are missing due to `NaN` similarity scores
     - 1 sample was removed from the **WildChat** filtered dataset because it was writen in Chinese and mistakenly labeled as English.
 The size of that question exceeded the model context length.

+- Use this [website](https://hectorrguez.github.io/index.html) to manually annotate the DPO dataset.